-- 1. The number of data files added to the database per week will be compared with the expected amount. - 2.
+- 1. Following the additional of a visual acuity test at Visit 3, light levels will be regularly monitored in the testing environment and reported on a monthly basis to ensure they remain within the specified boundaries for the LCSLC - 2.
+The number of data files added to the database per week will be compared with the expected amount. - 3.
 Data files for that week will be downloaded and checked to ensure that they can be opened with the program LatencyMeter (Ober Consulting), that the Clinic, Experimenter and Subject IDs are all entered correctly, and that the data itself fits the expected profile.